 As a bonus, Xfinity offers Peacock Premium, which includes on-demand streaming of all NBCUniversal offerings, free of charge.
 The add-on DVR option records up to five shows at once, includes 500 GB of storage, and allows users to schedule recordings from a mobile app.

 While Xfinity does offer a basic plan, this only offers limited network television (ABC, CBS, NBC, FOX, CSPAN, and local programming), so we recommend you opt for the Extra package, which has much greater functionality for only $20 more per month.
 Xfinity offers discounts of up to $10 per month for using paperless billing and autopay, which can help you save on your plan.

-Along with a voice remote, Spectrum also offers enhanced closed captioning for supported programs, a useful feature for those with hearing loss.
+Along with a voice remote, Spectrum TV also offers enhanced closed captioning for supported programs, a useful feature for those with hearing loss.
 Closed captioning is proven to improve word recognition in adults with hearing impairment, and enhanced closed captioning even allows you to change the size and color of the font.

-What stands out about Spectrum is that there is no contract involved.
-While some cable companies require a set contract commitment, Spectrum subscribers may cancel service anytime should they not be satisfied with their service.
-Spectrum may even buy you out of your existing contract so you can switch over easily.
+What stands out about Spectrum TV is that there is no contract involved.
+While some cable companies require a set contract commitment, Spectrum TV subscribers may cancel service anytime should they not be satisfied with their service.
+Spectrum TV may even buy you out of your existing contract so you can switch over easily.

 Mediacom is available in the Midwest and only offers cable television bundled with internet service.
 With that said, this provider has an impressive channel lineup and many customization offers, including on-demand service and a mobile app.